quiminbano/pipexTester/README.md

 This unit tester requires an installation of docker, docker-compose or docker desktop.
 Make sure you have them installed.

+If you are trying to run docker in a school computer from 42 network, you can install docker from the software center that the school provides for you.
+Then, you can run init_docker.sh, provided in [42 toolbox](https://github.com/alexandregv/42toolbox).
+This script should set up for you all the dependencies to run docker.

 #### How to install the tester.

 Clone this repository inside your pipex folder: